About the project

 Back in 2018, we supported men who had been unable to access a mpMRI scan before a biopsy in North Wales to petition the Welsh Government.
 Their action, alongside our continued engagement with the Welsh Government has helped to prompt the substantial progress Welsh Health Boards have made in implementing mpMRI before biopsy since May 2019.

-We are currently a member of the [insert name of group] and are supporting clinicians and the Welsh Government to develop standards that enable mpMRI before biopsy to be delivered to a consistent, high-quality across the nation.
+We are currently a member of the Prostate Cancer Diagnostic Pathway Sub-group and are supporting clinicians and the Welsh Government to develop standards that enable mpMRI before biopsy to be delivered to a consistent, high-quality across the nation.

 Clinical transformation in Scotland requires agreement among relevant clinicians (urologists and radiologists) that the evidence for change is strong enough.
 We brought these clinicians together to get their backing for the widespread implementation of mpMRI before biopsy.
 We also worked hard to make sure that the use of mpMRI before biopsy is included in the mechanism Scotland uses to drive quality improvements.
 This is called the Quality Performance Indicators, which is run by the Scottish Information Services Division.